How To Clean A Headstone

 A Guide To The Best Headstone Installation In Any Cemetery

 Some might try installing a headstone themselves, but they can be so heavy and precarious, the many people fear the results will be something similar to a slapstick comedy routine, except nobody will be laughing, especially after it breaks.
 There goes your money, and you may have only a broken headstone to go with it, not to mention a broken back!
 The truth is, installing a headstone, whether with or without the help of a professional, does not have to be a negative experience.
+With that said however, the process of setting a memorial is more involved than most might think, so it is important to be informed on some key points before attempting the job yourself.
+This guide will offer some main points on setting a grave marker or headstone memorial.

 In today’s modern memorial market, most headstones are installed by professionals.
 Most cemeteries, in fact, provide this service as a routine part of what they offer, for a fee which by law must be equal to the amount they would charge if it were purchased by the cemetery.
 Not only that, it is actually required by many (if not most) cemeteries that one of their employees (or a contractor) install the headstone.
 Many cemetery owners may be worried about a potential lawsuit if an injury were to take place on their property, and deem it as simply not worth the risk to allow their customers to install headstones on their own.
 With this in mind, installing a headstone often becomes a seamless process, as you can have them shipped directly to the cemetery to begin with.